castroebarros/blog/joaopaulo.md

 * Credishop (Credit Card Administration Company @ Teresina, Piauí) <br />
   Software Developer <br />
-  February/2006 - April/2012
+  July/2006 - April/2012
   * Contracted with a mission of help the team to create and migrate the legacy software to Java.
   * Developed internal softwares using Java and several tools of its ecosystem.
-  * Collaborated actively for jGenesis, an open source framework for help to create client/server Java application using RMI and Swing.
-  * Convinced the team of six members and the CTO to use Ruby instead of Java for the legacy migrations.
   * Worked heavily on Ruby projects for billing and the call center.
   * Implanted other minor and accessory softwares, like a knowledge base and a corporative social network.
+  * Managed a whole IT team for a long time.

+* Infoway (Health Insurance Company @ Teresina, Piauí) <br />
+  Software Developer <br />
+  October/2002 - July/2006
+  * Contracted with a mission of help the team to create and migrate the legacy software to Java.
+  * Worked heavily on Java projects for Health Care.
+  * Implanted other minor and accessory softwares, using PHP and other technologies.

 ## Skills

 These are the most used technologies on my projects:

-* Vim
 * Ruby on Rails
 * PostgreSQL
 * Minitest